 The Bureau of Indian Affairs administers programs of financial assistance for Native Americans.
 To be eligible for assistance from the BIA, a student must be able to prove that he or she is American Indian, Eskimo or Aleutian.
 An applicant should contact the agency which has the student's record of tribal enrollment.
-The Butler Office of Student Financial Aid will work with each tribe on individual funding requirements.
+The Financial Aid Office will work with each tribe on individual funding requirements.